College in America Blog

 Who You Know

 Unfortunately, there is a “who you know” aspect to success at college.
-In my experience, the parents of 1st Gen, minorities, and students from low-income families are rarely any help obtaining internships or job interviews.
+In my experience, the parents of 1st Gen, minorities, and students from low-income families are rarely any help obtaining all important internships or job interviews.

 Speak Your Mind